w3ng-git/qwen2-export-onnx/README.md

 ```

 - **`chat_onnx.py`**: This script will automatically search for the `language-model.onnx` and `logits-model.onnx` files in the `output_onnx` directory.
 - The command-line arguments will load the tokenizer and configuration files necessary for inference.
-This step is essential because different models have varying structures, such as the number of layers, KV cache head counts, and hidden sizes (e.g., the QWEN 2 0.5B model has 24 layers, while the 1.5B model has 28 layers).
+This step is essential because different models have varying structures, such as the number of layers, KV head counts, and hidden sizes (e.g., the QWEN 2 0.5B model has 24 layers, while the 1.5B model has 28 layers).
 The configuration file ensures correct model execution during inference.